quezo/esbundle/README.md

 # esbundle

-A bundler for the amazing ESBuild
+A bundler for the amazing esbuild